Robert (Rob) P. Igo, Jr., PhD, passed away over the weekend of July 18, 2020.

 Rob opened up to me about his struggles in graduate school after I had confessed to him my recent suicide attempt.
 He was the one professor that related to me and made sure that I was OK both emotionally and in the progression of my studies.
 He was a teacher, coworker, and a trusted confidant.

-In remembering Rob, I would like it know that he is one of the reasons why I am still around to this day.
+In remembering Rob, I would like it known that he is one of the reasons why I am still around to this day.
 His compassion and willingness to listen, as well as his willingness to also make himself vulnerable about his struggles, helped me find my way through.
 I will miss him tremendously.

 Leighanne Main, PhD candidate, PQHS